 <version> is used to reflect the version of the underlying format standard (e.g. the UBL version).

-Applies to: all Document Type Identifiers in all components
+Applies to: All Document Type Identifiers in all components

 The Document Type Identifier Value pattern is based on a concatenation of a syntax specific identifier and an optional subtype identifier in the layout:

-<syntax specific id>[##<subtype Identifier>]
+<syntax specific id>##<subtype Identifier>

-Everything between ”[“ and “]” denotes an optional part and ## is a string literal.
+The two consecutive hash signs ## represent a string literal.

 The <syntax specific id> for XML based documents is a concatenation of the document element namespace URI and the document element local name, separated by a double-colon: